Table of Contents

 Are you a citizen of another European Union Member State, the European Economic Area or Switzerland?
 You can also provide a certificate of skills or a qualification that you have obtained in that country.

-• be registered with the Federal Council of Certified Surveyors;
+• be registered with the Order of Certified Surveyors;

 • comply with a specific code of ethics aimed at ensuring the competence, dignity and probity of the professional;